IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 ``MinutesUntilPasswordResetTokenExpires=60``

+.. _blocked_api_policy:

 BlockedApiPolicy
 +++++++++++++++++

-Out of the box, all API endpoints are completely open, as mentioned in the section on security above.
-It is highly recommended that you choose one of the policies below and also configure ``BlockedApiEndpoints``.
+Out of the box, all API endpoints are completely open, as mentioned in the section on security :ref:`blocking_api_endpoints`.
+It is highly recommended that you choose one of the following policies and also configure ``BlockedApiEndpoints``.

 - localhost-only: Allow from localhost.
 - unblock-key: Require a key defined in ``BlockedApiKey``.